Heinzad/heinzad.github.io/_vitae/2015-district-plan-notification-ccc.md

 ---
 title: "Address Matching"
-excerpt: "Replacement District Plan: Notify affected property owners of proposed changes to the Christchurch district plan — Research Analyst, Strategy & Planning, CCC, 2015."
+excerpt: "Replacement District Plan: Notify affected property owners and occupiers of proposed changes to the Christchurch district plan — Research Analyst, Strategy & Planning, CCC, 2015."
 author: "Adam Heinz"
 date: 2026-03-30T20:15:00-00:00
 ordinal: 350
 ---
-*Geospatial Data Engineering to notify affected property owners of proposed changes to the Christchurch district plan.*
+*Geospatial Data Engineering to notify affected property owners and occupiers of proposed changes to the Christchurch district plan.*

 Title: Research Analyst
 Department: Monitoring & Research Unit, Strategy & Planning
 Organisation: Christchurch City Council

+Technology:

+- Geomedia, Google Earth
+- Microsoft SQL Server Spatial (MS SQL).

 Achievements:

-- Addressed mailouts to 500,000 affected property owners.
+- Addressed mailouts to 500,000 affected property owners and occupiers.
 - “Address Matters” Presentation at Intergraph Users Conference (Christchurch, 2016).

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/ChChDistrictPlan.png" alt="Notification" class="full">

 ---
-**What do 8000 returned letters look like?** Three rooms stuffed floor to ceiling with envelopes, crammed with 20 temporary workers.
+**What do 8000 returned letters look like?** Three rooms stuffed floor to ceiling with envelopes, and 2-3 temporary workers.
 They are needed to fix the problem fast before it becomes an issue in the Environment Court.

+A 15 percent error rate is not sufficient when the Environment Court requires every affected party to be notified in a rapidly changing city.

-The situation was that the Council used a street address dataset that had been verified to 85 percent accuracy for NZ Post bulk mail discounts.
-A 15 percent error rate is not sufficient when the Environment Court requires every affected party to be notified in a city of 500,000 properties.
+The situation was that the Council used a street address dataset that had been verified to 85 percent accuracy by NZ Post to receive their bulk mail discounts.
+After the earthquakes, though, a change in policy be NZ Post meant they no longer took 3 attempts to locate an address.
+If an address was not accurate, the mail was now returned to sender.

 I was assigned the challenge of achieving the 100 percent accuracy required.